Victoriapithecus

 Victoriapithecus macinnesi was a primate from the middle Miocene that lived approximately 17 to 15 million years ago in Northern and Eastern Africa.
 Through extensive field work on Maboko Island in Lake Victoria, Kenya, over 3,500 specimens have been found, making V. macinnesi one of the best-known fossil primates.
 It was previously thought that perhaps multiple species of Victoriapithecus were found, however the majority of fossils found indicate there is only one species, V. macinnesi.
 Victoriapithecus shows similarities to the extant subfamilies Colobinae and Cercopithecinae.
 However, Victoriapithecus predates the last common ancestor of these two groups and instead is thought to be a sister taxon.

 Etymology

 Victoriapithecus gets its name from the location of its discovery, Lake Victoria in Kenya, and the Greek word for ape, -pithecus, a naming formula common for the genera of fossil apes.

+The macinnesi part honours Donald Gordon MacInnes, a British palaeontologist and fossil collector.
+MacInnes gathered the first known specimens of this primate in the 1930s from sites in southwestern Kenya.
+The naming of the genus and species was done formally by palaeontologist G.H.R. von Koenigswald in 1969, based mainly on fossils from Maboko Island in Kenya where many specimens have been found.
+It is unusual that Koenigswald did not name the fossil after himself, but instead gave the honour to Donald MacInnes to recognise his contribution to the understanding of Miocene primates.